-Approved Deficient Standard 1.
-Structure and materials : The building appears structurally sound, appears to protect the residents from the elements and does not appear to pose any threat to the health and safety of the residents.
-2. Space and security : Each resident is provided adequate space and security for themselves and their belongings.
+Approved Deficient Standard Structure and materials: The building appears structurally sound, appears to protect the residents from the elements and does not appear to pose any threat to the health and safety of the residents.
+121 Space and security: Each resident is provided adequate space and security for themselves and their belongings.
 Each resident is provided an acceptable place to sleep.
-3. Interior air quality : Each room or space has a natural or mechanical means of ventilation.
+Interior air quality: Each room or space has a natural or mechanical means of ventilation.
 The interior air appears to be free of pollutants.
-4. Water Supply : The water supply appears to be clean and safe.
+Water Supply: The water supply appears to be clean and safe.
 All plumbing fixtures and drains appear to be in proper operating condition.
-5. Sanitary Facilities : Residents have access to sufficient sanitary facilities that appear to be in proper operating condition, are private, and are adequate for personal cleanliness and the disposal of human waste.
-6. Thermal environment : The housing has any necessary heating facilities which appear to be in proper operating condition.
-7. Illumination and electricity : The structure has adequate natural or artificial illumination to permit normal indoor activities and support health and safety.
+Sanitary Facilities: Residents have access to sufficient sanitary facilities that appear to be in proper operating condition, are private, and are adequate for personal cleanliness and the disposal of human waste.
+Thermal environment: The housing has any necessary heating facilities which appear to be in proper operating condition.
+Illumination and electricity: The structure has adeq artificial illumination to permit normal indoor activ health and safety.
+There are sufficient electrical sou Illumination and electricity: The structure has adequate natural or artificial illumination to permit normal indoor activities and support health and safety.
 There are sufficient electrical sources to permit the safe use of electrical appliances in the structure.
-8. Food preparation : All food preparation areas contain suitable space and equipment to store, prepare, and serve food in a safe and sanitary manner.
-9. Sanitary condition: The housing is maintained and appears to be in sanitary condition.
+Food preparation: All food preparation areas contain suitable space and equipment to store, prepare, and serve food in a safe and sanitary manner.
+Sanitary condition: The housing is maintained and appears to be in sanitary condition.
 10. Fire safety: a.
 There is a second means of exiting the building in the event of fire or other emergency. b.
 The unit includes at least one battery-operated or hard-wired smoke detector, in proper working condition, on each occupied level of the unit.
 Smoke detectors are located, to the extent practicable, in a hallway adjacent to a bedroom. c.
 If the unit is occupied by hearing-impaired persons, smoke detectors have an alarm system designed for hearing-impaired persons in each bedroom occupied by a hearing-impaired person. d.
 The public areas are equipped with a sufficient number, but not less than one for each area, of battery-operated or hard-wired smoke detectors.
 Public areas include, but are not limited to, laundry rooms, hallways, stairwells, and other common areas.